BC Recovery Benefit

 If you’re still unable to find or add the payee, contact your financial institution for assistance.

-If your financial institution can’t return the payment, you can mail us a cheque made payable to the Minister of Finance to:
+You can mail us a cheque made payable to the Minister of Finance to:

 BC Recovery Benefit